 the brittle is still very hot, use two forks to stretch the brittle until you

 get the brittle to how thin you want it.
 Do this by gently pulling the edges of

 the brittle, working your way around the entire mass.
 Let the brittle completely

 cool and then break into pieces.
 Store in an airtight container or a plastic

 freezer bag as this will prevent the brittle from becoming sticky and breaking

 down.
-Store at room temperature for up to two weeks.
+Store at room temperature or in the refrigerator for up to two weeks.